Anne Lister (illustrator)

-Anne Lister or Anna Lister (1671–1700) was an English natural history illustrator.
+Anne Lister or Anna Lister (1671–c.
+1700) was an English natural history illustrator.
 She and her sister, Susanna Lister, were employed and trained by her father Martin Lister.
 She is considered to be among the "first female scientific illustrators to use a microscope."

 Life

 Anne (also known as Anna and Nancy) was born to Helen Lister and physician and Royal Society member Martin Lister in 1671 in York.